astrollo/SSM/README.md

 # Folders in the Repository
 * unsigned : contains VHDL code for static segmented multipliers with and without error correction
 * signed : containd two subfolders:
-   1_proposed_segmentation : VHDL code for signed SSMs using the segmentation proposed in our work, with and without error correction.
+   * proposed_segmentation : VHDL code for signed SSMs using the segmentation proposed in our work, with and without error correction.
-   2_modulus_sign_corrected: VHDL code for signed SSMs obtained by transforming the operands in sign-modulus representation, multiplying the modules of the operand with an unsigned SSM and transforming the results in 2’s complements representation.
+   * modulus_sign_corrected: VHDL code for signed SSMs obtained by transforming the operands in sign-modulus representation, multiplying the modules of the operand with an unsigned SSM and transforming the results in 2’s complements representation.

 # License and Citation